 In this 3 part series we’ll go further into depth on the various convertible options, their history and recommendations on which convertible will satisfy your needs.

 It has come a long way since designers William Brouwer and Irv Wieder introduced the convertible 3-way futon to the world in 1982.
 After its initial popularity it got lost in college dorms and possibly dismissed by many as a sophomoric piece of furniture.
 It has been a tough stigma to break but all was not lost.
-Some of the world’s top designers saw the potential and have reimagined this versatile piece of furniture and it is almost unrecognizable as a convertible.
+Some of the furniture's top designers saw the potential and have reimagined this versatile piece of furniture and it is almost unrecognizable as a convertible.

 The futon works perfectly as a lounging area in your office or creative space.
 We love it because it adds an extra functionality to any room.
 It’s a place to curl up with a good book, a comfortable place to kick back or to sneak away and take an afternoon nap.
 Bonus: The option to accommodate overnight guests.